DIVISION OF STUDENT AFFAIRS

 3. A pattern of episodes of alcohol related violations of the Student Code of Conduct.

-4. A single episode of intoxication in which the Associate Vice Chancellor of Student Affairs or his/her designee believes that the level of alcohol consumption posed a risk to the student’s health or well-being.
+4. A single episode of intoxication in which the Director of Student Conduct believes that the level of alcohol consumption posed a risk to the student’s health or well-being.
 Students who fall under this category of policy violation may be referred to the Emergency Health and Safety committee if their behavior is deemed a safety risk.
 (Section V, Administrative Policies of the Student Handbook)

 D. Illegal Possession of Drugs and/or Paraphernalia by UNCP Students, Staff, and Faculty